sonic-net/SONiC/doc/lag/Teamd_warm-restart_with_LACP_in_fast_mode_HLD.md

 Support warm-restart teamd in LACP fast/slow mode

-LACP protocol is not modified, Lacp interaction is not affected
+LACP protocol is not modified, LACP interaction is not affected

 ### Limitations